 Albert comes jam-packed with features designed to improve personal finance.
-While not all features might be useful to you, Albert has managed to cover quite a lot in a single app.
+While not all features might be useful for everyone, Albert has covered quite a lot in a single app.

 As such, you should be able to find something that can help you improve your experience with money.

 Albert Cash, also known simply as Cash, is Albert’s equivalent of a checking account.
-There are no minimum balance requirements to meet and no maintenance fees to pay either.
+There are no minimum balance requirements and no maintenance fees to pay either.

 Balances are insured through the FDIC up to $250,000 – helping you rest easy knowing your money is secure should something happen to Albert.

-If you set up your paycheck as a direct deposit with Albert, you can see funds coming into your account two days earlier.
+If you set up your paycheck as a direct deposit with Albert, you may receive funds up to two days early.
 Of course, this depends on several factors and might not always be the case – however, it’s still an excellent feature.

 Genius subscribers get a few extra perks.
-The biggest bonus is arguably cash back, which is available for gas and groceries purchases, deliveries, and a few others.
-According to Albert, eligible customers earn an average of $2.00 cash back on gas tank refills and $1.50 per food order.
+The biggest bonus is arguably cash back, which is available for gas and grocery purchases, deliveries, and a few others.

 Subscribers also get fee-free ATM withdrawals from over 55,000 AllPoint ATMs.
 If you’re not a subscriber, fees may apply.